gbdev/pandocs/content/Sound_Controller.md

 There are two sound channels connected to the output terminals SO1 and SO2.
 There is also a input terminal Vin connected to the cartridge.
 It can be routed to either of both output terminals.
-GameBoy circuitry allows producing sound in four different ways:
+Game Boy circuitry allows producing sound in four different ways:

 ```